Bachelor of Science in Environmental Sciences (B.Sc.[Env.])

 - As you make your class schedule, ensure there are no conflicts in your timetable.

-- Co-op students will need to register for COOP*1100 Introduction to Co-operative Education, in October (for the Winter semester).
+- Co-op students will need to register for COOP*1100 Introduction to Co-operative Education, in Winter semester of first year.

 Course Selection Tips: